GautamPokharkar/Mumbai-Local-Route-Finder/README.md

 - Loads a real-world dataset containing Mumbai local stations and line information
 - Constructs a **graph-based network model** using NetworkX
 - Applies **shortest path algorithms** to compute optimal routes
-- Identifies line transitions and annotates them in the output
+- Identifies line transitions and annotates them in the result
+- Exposes routing logic through a **Flask REST API**, consumed by a React UI

+---

+## 🖥️ Frontend Overview

+- Built using **React with TypeScript**
+- Accepts user input for source and destination stations
+- Displays computed routes and line changes in a user-friendly format
+- Communicates with backend APIs using HTTP requests

 ---